Welcome to the world of Mystery, Suspense and Crime

 To date, the book has found its way to Texas, Oregon, Baltimore, Michigan, Indiana, The Gambia, France, Australia and New Zealand.
 Take up on the domestic front has been very good both with UK and Irish libraries, and also in the retail market.

 Other projects are on-going, and the third volume, "Two Little Dicky Birds", was released at the end of July 2010.
-Number four 'Threads of Deceit' has now joined the growing collection, having been released in August 2011.
-More will follow, and "Full Marks" is currently with my editor, Rob Eldridge.
+Number four 'Threads of Deceit' has now joined the growing collection, having been released in August 2011, and "Full Marks" has now joined the library.

-The sequel to "A Ticket to Tewkesbury", is now finished and out for proof reading - it is called "Day of the Phoenix".
+The sequel to "A Ticket to Tewkesbury", is now finished and with Pneuma Springs - it is called "Day of the Phoenix".
 At the time of writing, I have also completed the 80,000 word project of my first Sci-Fi venture, "The Rings of Darelius".